qaantum/Calculator/AI_REVIEW_SUMMARY.md

 ## 🎉 Review Complete - All Issues Fixed!

-Your Cryptatext mobile app codebase has been thoroughly reviewed and all identified issues have been resolved.
+Your Ciphio mobile app codebase has been thoroughly reviewed and all identified issues have been resolved.

 ---